Menu

 Workshop Presentation Rates (as delivered by AABC EAS Coordinator)

 Are you an organization interested in an AABC workshop?
-Custom training is available (online or in-person) by the EAS Coordinator.
+Custom training is available (online or in-person) by the EAS Coordinator and rates are noted below (effective August 2024).
 Please contact aabc.advisor@aabc.ca for more information.

-• Plus related travel costs and workshop materials
+• Plus any related travel costs and workshop materials

 © 2006-2024 Archives Association of British Columbia.
 All Rights Reserved.